aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 {{< /highlight >}}

 **Code11**
-The *Code11* symbology can encode a string of any length (theoretically, unlimited), including numerical digits and the dash sign (-).
+The *Code11* symbology allows encoding a string of any length (theoretically, unlimited), including numerical digits and the dash sign (-).

 <p align="center"><image src="Code11.png"></p>